ngrenjie2005-eng/FYP-Brand-Reputation-System/notebooks/README.md

 Users reproducing the work should therefore:

-1. update all Google Drive paths;
+1. Update all Google Drive paths;
-2. run or obtain the preprocessing outputs from the Single Algorithm notebook;
+2. Run or obtain the preprocessing outputs from the Single Algorithm notebook;
-3. ensure the required CSV/XLSX files exist;
+3. Ensure the required CSV/XLSX files exist;
-4. run the DistilBERT and/or Hybrid experiments using those saved files;
+4. Run the DistilBERT and/or Hybrid experiments using those saved files;
-5. avoid placing sensitive API credentials directly in notebook code.
+5. Avoid placing sensitive API credentials directly in notebook code.

 This structure helps maintain consistency between the different modelling experiments while keeping the preprocessing workflow centralised.